-There are two problems which may arise from the Herbst appliance.
-The first is ulcer formation on the inside of the cheek.
-We have found this to be attributed almost exclusively to sucking on the appliance arms.
-Since we use a telescoping herbst appliance, the arms will pinch the cheek if they are sucked on.
+There are a few problems which may arise from the Herbst appliance.
+The first is ulcer formation on the inside of the cheek, which usually occurs from sucking on the appliance arms.
+Since we use a telescoping herbst appliance, the arms will pinch the cheek if the patient sucks their cheeks in.
 A child must make a conscious effort to not start or to stop this habits.

 The second problem is the appliance becoming loose or uncemented from the teeth.
 Your child should be able to open wide enough to eat anything large or yawn when sleepy.
 However, if they “pop” the herbst appliance by popping their jaw, it will become loose as the muscles are much stronger than the orthodontic glue!
 This should not happen with proper care and attention and following the appropriate orthodontic diet.

 How long will the Herbst be worn?
-Are braces worn too?
+Do children wear braces with a Herbst?

-Normally the appliance is worn for a minimum of 12 months.
+12 months is a typical amount of time for a Herbst.
 The appliance needs to be active for a full year of growth.
 Your child will most likely get the Herbst appliance without any braces initially.
-This is to allow plenty of time for them to get used to the appliance without overwhelming them.
+This is to allow plenty of time for them to adapt to the appliance without overwhelming them.
 They will typically get their braces about 8 weeks later.
-The effects of the Herbst appliance are noticed slowly over time as we activate the appliance in 1-2 mm increments as your child grows.
+The effects of the Herbst appliance occur slowly over time as we activate the appliance in 1-2 mm increments as your child grows.